Saitama International Bonsai Academy

 Take a class taught by a bonsai instructor actively involved in the “Omiya Bonsai Village,” the sacred ground of bonsai.

-Participants: International Visitors bonsai enthusiasts
+Participants: International bonsai enthusiasts

-Number of participants: Around 10
+Number of Participants (Students per Class): Around 10

 Bonsai Theory –